Baked with Love

 The haze of panic was settling over her, though, thick and blinding, as she stared at his biceps.
 They were bulging, holding a heavily laden tray of brownies that he’d apparently brought out to put into the display case.
 But they were huge – he was huge – and all she could think was that he could hold her down so easily, like a giant holding a baby in place.
 She could fight with all her might and not move him an inch.

 She shook her head, backing towards the door, looking around wildly for someone else, anyone else, to step into view.
 Someone else being there would be her protection against this man.
 He would never attack her with a witness present.
-But the bakery was empty, just him and her, and she didn’t know him at all, and--
+But the bakery was empty, just him and her, and she didn’t know him at all, and—

 He slid the tray onto the countertop and then held up his hands.
 “I’m sorry,” he said again, but this time, his tone all but screamed, You’re taking this way out of context.
 “Are you looking for something in particular?”

 She stopped her retreat to the front door, her gaze swinging wildly between the display case and the massive employee who worked there.
 She was almost to the front door.
 She was almost free.
-If she went on the offensive, then maybe he wouldn’t look at her as easy prey, and then she could make her escape.
+If she went on the offensive, then maybe he wouldn’t look at her as easy prey and she could make her escape.

 “You know,” she said bitingly, “you shouldn’t serve up such large quantities of sugar.
-They’ve done a lot of studies on sugar.
+They’ve done a lot of studies on it.
 It’s terrible for the human body.
 It’s places like this that have caused the obesity epidemic in our nation.”

 His smile completely disappeared then, replaced by an increasingly pissed-off glare.
 “Hey, I didn’t force you to come in here,” he practically growled.
 “If you don’t like it, you can leave.”